kubevela/kubevela.github.io/versioned_docs/version-v1.3/platform-engineers/system-operation/velaql.md

 // query statement implemented with cue
 ...

-// The query result of velaQL will return the content of the status field by default,
+// The query result of VelaQL will return the content of the status field by default,
 // so please summarize the results you need to query under the status field
 status: podList: {...}
 ```